Sara-Sundin/My-Portfolio---Project-1/README.md

 - Add placeholder for the initial launch.
 - Test the section for readability and responsiveness on various devices.

+  ***User Story 8* (want-have)**

+As a satisfied client or collaborator I want to submit a testimonial to the website so that I can share my positive experience and support the designer’s credibility.

+Acceptance Criteria
+- A form is available for users to submit their testimonial.
+- Submissions are reviewed before appearing live on the website.
+- A confirmation message is shown after successful submission.

+Tasks
+- Create a simple and intuitive testimonial submission form with necessary fields.
+- Store submitted testimonials in a database or as static content (if manually reviewed).
+- Display a message like "Thank you for your feedback!
+Your testimonial will be reviewed and added shortly." upon successful submission.
+- Verify that submissions are stored correctly and review functionality works as expected.
+-

 **Features**
 Navbar